 Vidgo Refund Policy

-Since Vidgo isn’t trying to be a carbon-copy of the big players, this streaming rookie may actually have a chance to make it big.
-The skinny-bundle channel lineup is priced competitively against Sling TV and Philo.
-With a business model based on both subscriptions and prepaid plans, Vidgo can reach customers other services ignore.
+Since Vidgo isn’t trying to be a carbon-copy of the big players, this streaming rookie is betting that different is better.
+Vidgo can reach customers other services ignore.
 And Vidgo’s innovative social watch parties offer features nobody else does at a time when people, more than ever, need to connect while staying physically isolated.

 But rising prices may cap Vidgo’s potential.
 It suffers in comparison to other skinny-bundle services like Sling TV.
 At the same time, the $60 monthly rate isn’t that much different from full-featured competitors like YouTube TV and Hulu + Live TV.